Locomotives of the Great North of Scotland Railway: Class S locomotives

 In 1890 Manson was replaced by James Johnson as locomotive superintendent, the son of Samuel Waite Johnson, then locomotive superintendent at the Midland Railway.
 In 1893 Neilsons delivered six new 4-4-0 tender locomotives that were more powerful any previous Great North locomotive.
-With boilers with a working pressure of 165 psi, they were the first GNoSR locomotives not to have Clark's patent smoke prevention apparatus.
-Classified as Class S and known for rapid acceleration and sustained high speed, these were the blueprint for the future GNoSR tender locomotives.
+With boilers with a working pressure of 165 psi, they were the first GNSR locomotives not to have Clark's patent smoke prevention apparatus.
+Classified as Class S and known for rapid acceleration and sustained high speed, these were the blueprint for the future GNSR tender locomotives.
 Manson had left a design for a 0-4-4 tank locomotive and Johnson changed the firebox, boiler and value gear so they were the same as the Class S tender locomotives before ordering nine to work the Deeside line.
 Classified as Class R, these arrived in 1893, and most were transferred to the Aberdeen suburban services in 1900.
 Six were scrapped in 1937, the year the suburban services were withdrawn.

 William Pickersgill replaced Johnson in 1894, and between 1895 and 1898 twenty-six new locomotives were purchased from Neilsons.
 There were similar to Johnson's Class S and classified Class T, and were recorded at speeds of 79.66 mph and running through Kennethmont to a stop 26+1/2 mi away at Dyce in 23 minutes 46 seconds.
 A further order for ten was placed in 1899, but train mileage had been reduced and five were sold to the South Eastern & Chatham Railway.
-Classified Class V by the GNoSR, these had square cabs.
+Classified Class V by the GNSR, these had square cabs.